Back

 Key performance indicators (KPIs) for enterprise-level SEO

 SEO planning could vary in approach depending on the size of the website or business.
-Small and large websites share the goal of making it to the first page of search engine results, but the journey toward getting there could be different.
+Small and large websites share the goal of making it to the first page of organic search results, but the journey to the bottom of the sales funnel could be different.

-When planning for enterprise SaaS SEO, it’s important to prioritize performance indicators that directly affect your business goals.
+When planning enterprise SEO strategy, it’s important to prioritize performance indicators that directly affect your business goals.
 Here are several KPIs that we recommend you should monitor:

 • Total visitors by country or location